Hely-shah/Lending-Loan-Club-Using-EDA-and-ML-algorithms/README.md

-# Lending-Loan-Club-Using-EDA-and-ML-algorithms
-The "Lending Loan Club" internship applies data science and machine learning to loan data for improved decision-making in marketing, operations, and customer engagement.
-It uses EDA, data cleaning, visualizations, and models like Logistic Regression, Random Forest, KNN, and Decision Tree, providing actionable insights and Decision making Model.
+Analysis of loan lending data using data science and machine learning.
+Employed EDA, data cleaning, and visualizations to uncover patterns and anomalies.
+Utilized Logistic Regression, Random Forest, KNN, and Decision Tree models to enhance decision-making and mitigate risks.
+Provided actionable insights for stakeholders.